spatialaudio/digital-signal-processing-lecture/README.md

 <img src="http://www.unesco.org/webworld/download/oer/EN/oer_logo_EN_1.png" alt="Open Educational Resource" width="300">
 </center>

 The notebooks are provided as [Open Educational Resource](https://de.wikipedia.org/wiki/Open_Educational_Resources).
+Feel free to use the notebooks for your own educational purposes.
 The text is licensed under [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/), the code of the IPython examples under the [MIT license](https://opensource.org/licenses/MIT).
-Plese use the following attribution: Digital Signal Processing by Sascha Spors.
-Feel free to use the notebooks for your own educational purposes.
+Please attribute the work as follows: *Digital Signal Processing* by Sascha Spors.